Physician Assistant Studies Faculty & Staff

 Ewa Keil, MS, PA-C has been practicing as a Physician Assistant (PA) since 2005.
 She earned her Bachelor of Science and Master of Science degrees from Philadelphia University (now Jefferson University) in 2003 and 2005 respectively.
 She has expertise in a variety of fields including Emergency Medicine, Urgent Care, Interventional Pain Management, Physical Medicine and Rehabilitation (Physiatry), and Occupational Medicine.
 She brings a wealth of clinical experience along with a strong background in mentoring and as a clinical preceptor.
 She believes that PAs are vital to the future of healthcare and is eager to pass on her enthusiasm for medicine and patient care.
 Her goal is to inspire her students to become empathetic, skilled, and compassionate providers.

-Dr. Michael Teehan is a board-certified Physician Assistant with over eight years of experience in emergency and urgent care medicine.
-He earned his Doctor of Medical Science from the University of Lynchburg, a Master of Science in Physician Assistant Studies from Mercy College, and a Bachelor of Science in Health Studies from Monmouth University.
+Dr. Michael Teehan is a board-certified Physician Assistant and educator with nearly a decade of experience in emergency medicine, urgent care, and critical care.
+He earned his Doctor of Medical Science degree from the University of Lynchburg, a Master of Science in Physician Assistant Studies from Mercy College, and a Bachelor of Science in Health Studies from Monmouth University.

-Since 2018, Dr. Teehan has taught in both traditional and hybrid undergraduate courses, with a particular focus on global and community health.
-His academic interests center on obesity medicine, metabolic health, and systems-based clinical reasoning.
-He also holds a Certificate of Advanced Education in Obesity Medicine and is an active member of the Obesity Medicine Association, the American Academy of Physician Associates, and the New Jersey State Society of Physician Assistants.
+Dr. Teehan's scholarly and clinical interests include clinical reasoning, active learning methodologies, obesity medicine, metabolic health, and medical education.
+He holds a Certificate of Advanced Education in Obesity Medicine and maintains active membership in the Obesity Medicine Association, the American Academy of Physician Associates, and the New Jersey State Society of Physician Assistants.

 Vanessa Disla, M.S., PA-C, Assistant Professor